run2bizdocs/docs-1/en-us/docs/neuro/advanced-options/variables.md

 ## How to access

-1. Access the functionality through the menu Neuro > Management > ESI Flow.
+1. Access the functionality through the menu Neuro > Management > Integration Flow.

 ## Preconditions